-- Plan for sufficient breaks and make sure you take them.
+- Plan proper breaks and make sure to take them.

 - Make sure you and others can be heard: